funblaster22/quizlet-learn-clone/README.md

 ## Setup
 On glitch.com, upload the names.json file to "public," then run:
 ```
+node extractFolder.js <URL> <dest>
 npm run build
-node extractFolder.js <URL> <dest>

 refresh
 ```
-This is necessary because it downloads into memory, to bypass the storage constraints.
+This is necessary because it downloads the zip into memory, bypassing the storage constraints.